 - 2. Double-click Rshd.exe.
 RSHD is a server program that allows the switch to request the firmware from the host over an Ethernet connection.
-Leave RSHD running in a separate window. - 3.
-Click the switch whose firmware you want to upgrade.
+Leave RSHD running in a separate window. - Click the switch whose firmware you want to upgrade.
 The Switch Management Application page displays. - 4.
-Click the admin button from the Switch Management Application page. - 5.
+Click the Admin button from the Switch Management Application page. - 5.
 Click the Firmware Upgrade tab.
 The following screen is displayed:

 Figure 7-1.
-Firmware Upgrade page example
+Firmware Upgrade screen example

-6. Enter the host name or host IP address in the Host Name or Host IP field.

-NOTE: For Windows 95/Windows 98/Windows 2000/Windows NT only, enter the IP address only.
+Enter the host name or host IP address in the Host Name or Host IP field.
+NOTE: For Windows 95, Windows 98, Windows 2000, and Windows NT only, enter the IP address only.